-For the Fall 2024 and Winter 2025 semesters, all our Yiddish classes will take place online via Zoom.
+For the Spring 2026 semester, all our Yiddish classes will take place online via Zoom.
 We look forward to connecting with our friends from the Toronto area and around the world.

-We encourage you to familiarize yourself with how to use Zoom before you start your online course.
+We encourage you to familiarize yourself with how to use Zoom and to update your version of Zoom before you start your online course.
 More information about Zoom can be found at support.zoom.us

 We do our best to make our classes as affordable as possible, but if you’re dealing with financial hardship that prevents you from paying full price for our classes, we will work with you to find a solution, including subsidizing part of the course fee.
 Please email yiddish@ujafed.org to let us know about your situation.